vladmalik/pasteimage/README.md

 Doesn't work in FF if the focus is inside another text area (hypothesis: paste event happens before the plugin can refocus on the pastecatcher DIV)

 Doesn't always work depending on method used to "copy" the image (e.g., Right Click > Copy)

+Doesn't seem to work with jQuery 1.10.
+Will investigate.